dfelinto/blender-manual/manual/editors/video_sequencer/introduction.rst

 Editor Layout
 =============

-The VSE is composed of multiple areas (see figure 1).
+The Video Sequencer is composed of multiple regions (see figure 1).
 They are described in more detail in the next sections.
-Figure 1 shows the combined view *Sequencer/Preview*.
-You can select this view with the View Type selector.
+Figure 1 shows the combined *Sequencer & Preview* view type.
-This view can contain the following areas:
+This view can be broken up into the following regions:

 .. figure:: /images/editors_vse_overview.svg

-   Figure 1: Sequence Editor shown in the Sequencer & Preview view.
+   Figure 1: Sequence Editor shown in the Sequencer & Preview view type.

    Header (red), Preview (Yellow), Sequencer (blue), Properties (Grey), Panels & Tabs (Yellow), Toolbar (Purple)